RedBearAK/toshy/README.md

 If Cinnamon is detected by the Toshy config, `Cmd+Space` will already be getting remapped onto `Ctrl+Esc`, so you should now be able to open the application menu with `Cmd+Space` if you assigned the suggested shortcut to it.

+In MATE, the remap is set to `Alt+Space`.
+To set this as the shortcut for the menu applet in MATE, Toshy must be disabled while setting the shortcut, then re-enabled afterward.

 **_TODO: Make sure this also works correctly in Xfce and MATE variants of Linux Mint._**

 ### GNOME and the Meta/Super/Win/Cmd key (`overlay-key`)